 2. Draw and cut out at least a dozen leaf shapes from various colors of scrap fabric that represent fall leaves (orange, red, bright yellow).
-Here is a printable to help you out.

 3. Help your toddler learn to dot on glue, or rub glue stick or fabric glue on the leaves and place onto the various branches of the tree.
 This could be a great activity to do on a hard floor, allowing your child to move around while placing the leaves on various tree branches.

 Give your child several different sizes and kinds of paint brushes (watercolor brushes, real paint brushes, sponge brushes), lots of paper, and let them paint however they want with the colors of the season.

 - Be sure to sit with your child and model how to use glue, dip paint brushes into paint and water, etc.

 - Many toddlers are still putting things in their mouth, and craft time is a good opportunity to work on not doing that.

 - Give them the time and freedom to experiment with the different textures: sticky glue, wet paint, the feeling of different kinds of paper.
 Some children will be bothered by the feel of different materials; others will not.